 Of course, you can use champagne yeast for your baked goods.
 But you should always consider that it will give a different effect.
 Champagne yeast or any type of alcohol yeast has a different purpose and structure compared to bread yeast.
 Expect your bread will have a bitter, alcoholic flavour.

-You can use bread yeast to make alcohol, as they can convert sugars into alcohol.
+You can use bread yeast to make alcohol, as it will convert sugars into alcohol.
 However, it’s going to have a hard time withstanding the fermentation process.
-As yeast are tired, it will develop flavours enzymes that aren’t good, as well as fatty acids that will go along with your alcohol.
+As yeast are tired, it will develop flavours that aren’t good, as well as fatty acids that will go along with your alcohol.